 Tax Creation in Sonar

-Tax creation requires 4 fields be filled out: Name, Application, Rate, and Type.
+Tax creation requires 4 fields to be filled out: Name, Application, Rate, and Type.

-- The name section is what appears on the invoice and on the account
+- The name section is what appears on the invoice and the account

 Once created, a Global Tax is done here - it's applied to all customer accounts in your instance.
 Geographical taxes will require additional configuration.